dobe0002/umn-web-template-react/README.md

 ### Requirements

-In order to use these web components, you need to ensue that the following are in your package.json file and installed.
+In order to use these web components, you need to ensure that the following are in your package.json file and installed.

 - react
 - react-dom